 In accordance with Article 18 of the Articles of Association, the net result for the year is at the disposal of the General Meeting of the Shareholders.

-The proposal to the General Meeting of the Shareholders will be to retain the net profit after tax of the year to the retained earnings.
+At the annual General Meeting of the Company held on 21 May 2024 the general assembly decided to allocate the profit of the financial year 2023/24 to the retained earnings of the Company.
+The proposal to the General Meeting of the Shareholders to be held in May 2025 will be to retain the net profit after tax of the year to the retained earnings.